 3.1.2 Prior publication

-Journal of Human Values offers optional open access publishing via the SAGE Choice programme.
-For more information please visit the SAGE Choice website.
-For information on funding body compliance, and depositing your article in repositories, please visit SAGE Publishing Policies on our Journal Author Gateway.
+Journal of Human Values offers optional open access publishing via the Sage Choice programme.
+For more information on Open Access publishing options at Sage please visit Sage Open Access.
+For information on funding body compliance, and depositing your article in repositories, please visit Sage’s Author Archiving and Re-Use Guidelines and Publishing Policies.

 The preferred format for your manuscript is Word.
 LaTeX files are also accepted.
 A LaTex template is available on the Manuscript Submission Guidelines page of our Author Gateway.

 - Cover page, showing title of the paper, name of author, author’s affiliation and institutional address with pin code, email id and a 150–200 word abstract.
 In case there are two or more authors, then corresponding author’s name and address details must be clearly specified on the first page itself.

 - The contributors should provide 4–6 keywords for online searchability.

 - Text should start on a new page, and must not contain the names of authors.